Make sure that the following prerequisites are met:

 - You are working on Linux or macOS platform.

 - Docker Compose is installed, as described on the page Docker Compose.

-Before you start working with Docker Compose, make sure that Docker integration plugin is enabled.
-The plugin is bundled with PyCharm and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with Docker Compose, make sure that the Docker integration plugin is enabled.
+The plugin is bundled with PyCharm and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Working with Docker Compose

 In the Settings/Preferences dialog box, expand the node Build, Execution, Deployment, and in the Docker page, add the required Docker and then specify the Docker Compose executable.